Brownout: Tiny Desk Concert

 The slow groove of the opening song, "Somewhere To Go," is punctuated by an old-school R&B horn section that's deceptively simple and emblematic of the power of their concept and spirit.
 The intricate interplay of the baritone sax, guitar, bongos and drums launch the second cut, "Nain," into another down-tempo burner, with lyrics in Spanish about being different and not fitting in and seeing that as a positive.
 The band closed with "You Don't Have To Fall," leaning into old-school Tower of Power horns that made quite a few heads dip and hips shake in our corner of the NPR building, highlighted by guitarist Beto Martinez's solo.

 One of the things you need to know about this band is that they can change traditions or genres almost on a dime.
-The core members dip into soul, Latin funk, a form of Peruvian cumbia called chichi, and funk covers of both Black Sabbath and Public Enemy.
+The core members dip into soul, Latin funk, a form of Peruvian cumbia called chicha, and funk covers of both Black Sabbath and Public Enemy.
 What each configuration has in common is the almost telepathic bond the band has developed after 15 years of working stages across the country.
 As you can see on the video, it's so infectious that Prince once used them for a while as a back-up band.

 Like I said, there must be something in the water in Austin.
 Watch the video and see for yourself.